 Contact Lamkin Elder Law to Become an Administrator of a New York Estate

 The probate process is not always straightforward.
 It can get complex, and unnecessary delays are common.
 With proper preparation and sound legal advice, however, the process is manageable.
 Contact The Law Office of Andrew M. Lamkin, P.C., as soon in the process as possible to avoid the many potential pitfalls that characterize probate.

-Lamkin Elder Law founder Andrew M. Lamkin focuses his practice entirely on elder law, estate planning, and related areas of law.
+The Law Office of Andrew M. Lamkin, P.C. founder, Andrew M. Lamkin, focuses his practice entirely on elder law, estate planning, and related areas of law.
 He has been admitted to practice in both New York and New Jersey, and he is a member of the National Academy of Elder Law Attorneys (NAELA).
 Contact The Law Office of Andrew M. Lamkin, P.C., either online or by calling 516-605-0625, so that we can schedule an appointment to discuss your situation.